 Providing IDD services is often a personal and intimate experience, and it can be difficult to quantify the characteristics so important to person-centered care — respect for the individual, kindness, empathy, patience.

-Establishing Performance Benchmarks for DSPs
+Establishing Performance Benchmarks To Evaluate DSPs

 You might say, isn’t it obvious what a DSP is supposed to do?
-Depending on their position and the setting, they may have to help people work on their support plan goals, provide personal care, set up for group activities, provide safe transportation and many other tasks.
+Depending on their position and the setting, they may have to help people work on their support plan goals, provide personal care, set up for group activities, provide safe transportation, and many other tasks.

-Using Performance Checklists for Supervision
+Using Performance Checklists To Evaluate DSPs

 One way to avoid these frustrations is to create performance checklists for tasks.
-Checklists are a great way to communicate job responsibilities and evaluate job performance.
+Checklists are a great way to communicate job responsibilities and evaluate DSP job performance.